bharat1234567/Django-Celery-Tutorial/readme.txt

 This makes the @shared_task decorator useful for libraries and reusable apps, since they will not have access to the app of the user.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+What does finalizing the app will do?

+Finalizing the object will:

+Copy tasks that must be shared between apps

+Tasks are shared by default, but if the shared argument to the task decorator is disabled, then the task will be private to the app it’s bound to.

+Evaluate all pending task decorators.

+Make sure all tasks are bound to the current app.